Managing my To-Do List With a Bullet Journal

 Today, I wanted to talk about some of the tactics I use to get my to-do's done with my bullet journal and a few other tactics you can try out for yourself.

-4 Ways I Manage my To-Do List With a Bullet Journal
+4 Ways I Manage my To-Do List with a Bullet Journal

 The first page I use to manage my to-do list is my daily routine page.
 There are some things I do every day without fail.
 By creating a routine, I can make sure that I do these to-do's (almost) every day. :)